-- (viii) a building society registered in England under the Building Societies Act 1986-a having its head office in England and permitted under Part 4A of the Financial Services and Markets Act 2000 to carry on the regulated activity of accepting deposits (an English Building Society);8 - (ix) a Banking Group Company and a Bank-Holding Company (each as defined in Annex 4 by reference to the Banking Act 2009)-(the Banking Act) if such entity is established as an English Company (a Banking Group Company and a Bank Holding Company respectively);9 - (x) the trustee (a Trustee) of a trust governed by English law that is not subject to a special regulatory regime (an English Trust); - (xi) an Insurance Company, if authorised by the Prudential Regulation Authority (PRA) under Part 4A of the Financial Services and Markets Act 2000 with permission to carry on insurance business, that is, to effect and carry out contracts of insurance (which includes reinsurance) as principal and established as a body corporate under English law in one of the following forms (in each case, an English Insurance Company): - (i) an English Company; - (ii) a Friendly Society; - (iii) a Co-operative or Community Benefit C/CB Society; - (iv) a Statutory Corporation; or - (v) a Chartered Corporation; - (xii) an English registered charity within the meaning of section 1 of the Charities Act 201110 and established either as a trust governed by English law (an English Charitable Trust) or as a body corporate under English law in one of the following forms (each, an English Charity, which term includes the Trustee(s) of an English Charitable Trust, unless context indicates otherwise): - (i) an English Company;11 - (ii) a Friendly Society; - (iii) a Co-operative or Community Benefit C/CB Society;12
+- (viii) a building society registered in England under the Building Societies Act 1986, having its head office in England and permitted under Part 4A of the Financial Services and Markets Act 2000 to carry on the regulated activity of accepting deposits (an English Building Society);

+- (ix) a Banking Group Company and a Bank Holding Company (each as defined in Annex 4 by reference to the Banking Act 2009 (the Banking Act)); 9

+- (x) the trustee (a Trustee) of a trust governed by English law that is not subject to a special regulatory regime (an English Trust);

+- (xi) an Insurance Company, if authorised by the Prudential Regulation Authority (PRA) under Part 4A of the Financial Services and Markets Act 2000 with permission to carry on insurance business, that is, to effect and carry out contracts of insurance (which includes reinsurance) as principal and established as a body corporate under English law in one of the following forms (in each case, an English Insurance Company):

+- (i) an English Company;

+- (ii) a Friendly Society;

+- (iii) a C/CB Society;

+- (iv) a Statutory Corporation; or

+- (v) a Chartered Corporation;

+- (xii) an English registered charity within the meaning of section 1 of the Charities Act 2011 10 and established either as a trust governed by English law (an English Charitable Trust) or as a body corporate under English law in one of the following forms (each, an English Charity, which term includes the Trustee(s) of an English Charitable Trust, unless context indicates otherwise):

+- (i) an English Company;

+- (ii) a Friendly Society;

+- (iii) a C/CB Society;

-8 This includes building societies formed under the Building Societies Act 1986 and building societies formed and registered under prior building societies legislation that are deemed to be registered under the Building Societies Act 1986 by virtue of section 5 of that Act.
+This includes building societies formed under the Building Societies Act 1986 and building societies formed and registered under prior building societies legislation that are deemed to be registered under the Building Societies Act 1986 by virtue of section 5 of that Act.

-9 The full definition of each of these terms in the Banking Act is complex and is set out in Annex 4.
+The full definition of each of these terms in the Banking Act is complex and is set out in Annex 4.

-10 Section 1 of the Charities Act 2011 defines "charity" as "an institution which: (a) is established for charitable purposes only; and (b) falls to be subject to the control of the High Court in the exercise of its jurisdiction with respect to charities".
+Section 1 of the Charities Act 2011 defines "charity" as "an institution which: (a) is established for charitable purposes only; and (b) falls to be subject to the control of the High Court in the exercise of its jurisdiction with respect to charities".

-11 An English Charity established as an English Company is normally established as a company limited by guarantee, that is, without share capital.
+An English Charity established as an English Company is normally established as a company limited by guarantee, that is, without share capital.

-12 Note that C/CB Societies that were societies previously registered or treated as registered under the Industrial and Provident registration with the Charity Commission until the transitory modifications in paragraph 4 of Schedule 9 to the Charities Act 2011 are brought to an end at which time it is expected that only non-profit private registered providers of social housing or
+Note that C/CB Societies that were societies previously registered or treated as registered under the Industrial and Provident Societies Act 1965 and community benefit societies registered under the Co-operative and Community Benefit Societies Act 2014 can be charities but co-operative societies cannot be charities.
+Charitable C/CB Societies are currently exempt from registration with the Charity Commission until the transitory modifications in paragraph 4 of Schedule 9 to the Charities Act 2011 are brought to an end at which time it is expected that only non-profit private registered providers of social housing or registered social landlords will continue to be exempt (note that such entities are outside the scope of this opinion) (see paragraphs 26 and 27 of Schedule 3 of the Charities Act 2011).